DOC-REF: FRC-2026-04-28Rev 04 / 2026

 1-3 months

-The sponsoring agency's Authorizing Official (AO) reviews the full authorization package (SSP, SAR, POA&M) and determines whether to issue an Authority to Operate.
+The sponsoring agency's Authorizing Official (AO) reviews the full authorization package and determines whether to issue an Authority to Operate.
 This phase involves agency-specific requirements and AO discretion.

 Submit complete authorization package to agency sponsor